Despite media stock beat down, Disney stands tall with U.S. funds

-U.S. media stocks have taken an indiscriminate beating this week, but many big fund managers still like entertainment conglomerate Walt Disney Co while turning negative for the long term on Discovery Communications, owner of several niche television franchises.
+U.S. media stocks have taken an indiscriminate beating this week, but many big fund managers still like entertainment conglomerate Walt Disney Co (DIS.N) while turning negative for the long term on Discovery Communications (DISCA.O), owner of several niche television franchises.

 Shares of leading media stocks slid again on Thursday as investors sorted winners and losers.
 Television advertising has been drying up as consumers downsize or eliminate expensive cable TV packages and watch more programs on mobile devices.